Andrei Iancu

-Andrei Iancu (born April 2, 1968) is an American-Romanian engineer and intellectual property attorney, who served as the under secretary of commerce for intellectual property and director of the United States Patent and Trademark Office (USPTO) from 2017 to 2021.
+Andrei Iancu (born April 2, 1968) is a Romanian-American engineer and intellectual property attorney, who served as the under secretary of commerce for intellectual property and director of the United States Patent and Trademark Office (USPTO) from 2017 to 2021.
 He was nominated for both positions in 2017 by President Donald Trump.
-He left office January 20, 2021.
+He left office on January 20, 2021.
+He is currently a partner in Sullivan & Cromwell's intellectual property & technology practice.

 Early life and education

-Iancu was born in Bucharest.
-He earned a Bachelor of Science degree in in aerospace engineering, a Master of Science in mechanical engineering, and a Juris Doctor from the University of California, Los Angeles.
+Iancu was born in Bucharest to Leon and Inda Iancu.
+He emigrated to America with his family in 1981 at age 12, settling in Los Angeles.
+He earned a Bachelor of Science degree in aerospace engineering in 1989, a Master of Science in mechanical engineering in 1990, and a Juris Doctor in 1996, all from the University of California, Los Angeles.
 At UCLA, he was initiated into Sigma Pi fraternity.

 Career

 Before entering law school, Iancu was an engineer at Hughes Aircraft, from 1989 to 1993.

-Following law school, in 1999, Iancu joined Irell & Manella, of which he became the managing partner in 2012.
+Following law school, Iancu joined Irell & Manella as an associate in 1999 and was later promoted to partnership.
+He was elected managing partner for two terms from 2012 to 2018.

 His legal practice focused on intellectual property litigation.
 As an attorney, Iancu appeared before the United States Patent and Trademark Office, the United States International Trade Commission, U.S. district courts, and the United States Court of Appeals for the Federal Circuit.

 In 2006, while Iancu was a partner at Irell & Manella, the firm represented Donald Trump, NBC Universal and Mark Burnett in a copyright suit which alleged that Mark Bethea and Velocity Entertainment Group had originally pitched The Apprentice to the production team, under the title of CEO.
 The case was "jointly settled out of court with an undisclosed settlement paid to Bethea" that year.

 Iancu is also a lecturer of patent law at his alma mater, the UCLA School of Law.

 USPTO

-Iancu was nominated by President Trump on August 26, 2017; approved by the Senate Judiciary Committee on December 14, 2017; confirmed by the Senate 94–0 on February 5, 2018; and assumed the offices of Under Secretary and Director on February 8, 2018, when he was sworn in.
+Iancu was nominated by President Trump on August 26, 2017.
+A hearing on his nomination was held on November 29, 2017.
+His nomination was approved by the Senate Judiciary Committee on December 14, 2017 by a voice vote.
+He was confirmed by the Senate on February 5, 2018 by a 94–0 vote.
+He assumed the offices of Under Secretary and Director on February 8, 2018, when he was sworn in.

 In 2020, Iancu was in office during the sharpest declines and inclines of trademark applications in history.
-During Spring, COVID-19 lockdowns led to fewer filings, which then increased in July 2020, exceeding the previous July.
+COVID-19 lockdowns led to fewer filings in the beginning of the year, which then increased in July 2020, exceeding the previous July.
 September 2020 was subsequently the highest month of trademark filings in the history of the U.S. Patent and Trademark Office.